 Basically, you want to consume 75% of your diet from fats, 20% of your diet from protein, and the last 5% should come from carbs.

 Why Should You Eat A Keto Diet?

-When you’re eating a ketogenic diet you’re helping your body to level out insulin levels, provide consistent energy, help you shed excess fat, and boost your metabolism.
+When you’re starting a keto diet you’re helping your body to level out insulin levels, provide consistent energy, help you shed excess fat, and boost your metabolism.

-It does this by converting from being a sugar burner (carbs form into glucose – sugar) into a fat burner (fat turns to ketones which = energy).
+Your body does this by converting itself from being a sugar burner (carbs form into glucose = sugar) into a fat burner (fat turns to ketones which = energy).